PC Card: Form factors

+Bus

+Original

 The original standard was defined for both 5 V and 3.3 volt cards, with 3.3 V cards having a key on the side to prevent them from being inserted fully into a 5 V-only slot.
 Some cards and some slots operate at both voltages as needed.
 The original standard was built around an 'enhanced' 16-bit ISA bus platform.
 A newer version of the PCMCIA standard is CardBus (see below), a 32-bit version of the original standard.
 In addition to supporting a wider bus of 32 bits (instead of the original 16), CardBus also supports bus mastering and operation speeds up to 33 MHz.